Anna Deavere Smith

 Biography

-Anna Deavere Smith is a playwright and actress who is credited with having created a new form of theater.
-Her plays, which focus on contemporary issues from multiple points of view, are composed of excerpts from hundreds of interviews.
-Plays and films based on them include Fires in the MirrorTwilight: Los Angeles, Let Me Down Easy, and Notes from the Field about the school-to-prison pipeline.
-Her work as an actress on television includes Inventing Anna, The West Wing, Nurse Jackie, and Black-ish.
-Mainstream movies include Philadelphia, The American President, Rachel Getting Married, and Billy Crystal’s movie Here Today.
 President Obama awarded Smith the National Endowment for the Humanities Medal.
-She’s the recipient of the MacArthur Fellowship, several Obie awards, a Drama Desk award, the George Polk Career Award in Journalism, and the Dean’s Medal from Stanford University School of Medicine.
-She was a runner-up for the Pulitzer Prize and was nominated for two Tony Awards.
-She’s a professor at NYU’s Tisch School of the Arts.
-She has several honorary doctorate degrees including those from Harvard, Yale, Dartmouth, Spelman College, Juilliard, and Oxford.
+She was the 2015 Jefferson Lecturer.
+She’s the recipient of the MacArthur Fellowship, several Obie awards, two Drama Desk awards, the George Polk Career Award in Journalism, and the Dean’s Medal from the Stanford University School of Medicine.
+She was a runner-up for the Pulitzer Prize and nominated for two Tony Awards.
+She’s a University Professor at NYU’s Tisch School of the Arts.
+She has several honorary doctorate degrees including those from Harvard, Yale, Dartmouth, Spelman College, Prairie View University, Juilliard, and Oxford.

 Topics